Skip to content

 mosaic --help

-You should see the available commands: search, get, config, and notebook.
+You should see the full list of commands: search, get, index, ask, chat, config, cache, similar, notebook, and more.

 Shell completion